 Federal Reserve Interest Rate Announcements and Meeting Minutes

-The Federal Open Market Committee (FOMC), the monetary policymaking body of the U.S. central bank, meets eight times a year to discuss and set the target range for the federal funds rate—the interest rate at which banks lend reserve balances to other banks overnight.
+The Federal Reserve’s interest rate decisions and meeting minutes are among the most closely watched events on Wall Street.
+The Federal Open Market Committee, the Fed’s monetary policymaking body, meets eight times a year to assess the economy and set the target range for the federal funds rate, which is the rate at which banks lend reserve balances to other banks overnight.
+Understanding how these decisions ripple into ETF flows can sharpen how you position your portfolio around Fed announcements.

 Importance of the Federal Funds Rate